tomickigrzegorz/Leaflet.Autocomplete/README.md

 ## Other options

 This example geocodes addresses, but nothing prevents you from showing polygons or other things on the map.
-Anything you add to `data-elements` can be handled by you and shown on the map.
+You can use the same library for other purposes.

+A bit of work and you can put this functionality on the map, see an example: [autocomplete-on-map](https://tomik23.github.io/leaflet-examples/#50.autocomplete-on-map)